Unfair Dismissal Claims

-Financial compensation is the principal remedy awarded in the employment tribunal.
-The Compensatory award is calculated on the basis of net loss of earnings together with any other sums/benefits the employee reasonably expected to receive had they remained in employment, e.g. bonus, commission, private medical insurance.
-A tribunal will normally assess the cash value of the benefit with reference to what it would cost the employee to obtain the benefit elsewhere.
+Financial compensation is the principal remedy awarded in the Employment Tribunal.
+The compensatory award is calculated on the basis of your net loss of earnings together with any other sums/benefits you reasonably expected to receive had you remained in employment, e.g. bonus, commission, pension contributions.
+An Employment Tribunal will normally assess the value of the benefit with reference to what it would cost you to obtain an equivalent benefit elsewhere.

-Contrary to popular belief, the compensatory award is largely not dependant upon the actual unfairness of the dismissal, that is, there is not a lower award for employees who are dismissed with a ‘softly softly’ approach and a higher award for those fired Alan Sugar style in an open plan office.
-The overriding intention is to put the employee back in the position they would have been financially, had they not been unfairly dismissed.
+Contrary to popular belief, the compensatory award is not dependent on the unfairness of the dismissal.
+The overriding intention is to put you back in the position you would have been financially, had you not been unfairly dismissed.
 Accordingly, a higher paid employee who is out of work for longer is likely to be awarded a higher compensatory award than a lower paid employee who quickly finds another job, but who is dismissed in identical circumstances.

 ACAS Code of practice

 The ACAS code of practice on disciplinary and grievance procedures applies to disciplinary matters (including dismissals) concerned with misconduct or capability only.
-When deciding whether an employee has been unfairly dismissed for conduct or capability, a tribunal will consider whether the employer has followed a fair procedure.
-The compensatory award can be affected by up to 25% (an uplift or reduction) if either party unreasonably failed to follow the Code.
+When deciding whether an employee has been unfairly dismissed for conduct or capability, an Employment Tribunal will consider whether the employer has followed a fair procedure.
+The compensation awarded to an employee can be increased by up to 25% if you unreasonably fail to follow the Code.
 Similarly, if you have failed to adhere to the procedure, for example, by appealing your employer’s decision to dismiss you, any compensation awarded to you may be reduced by up to 25%.

-In certain cases, the compensatory award can be reduced to reflect the likelihood that, despite an employer’s failure to take certain procedural steps as part of a fair dismissal process, it would not have made a difference to the decision to dismiss the employee.
+In certain cases, the compensatory award can be reduced to reflect the likelihood that, despite your employer’s failure to take certain procedural steps as part of a fair dismissal process, it would not have made a difference to the decision to dismiss you.
 The reduction may be expressed as a percentage reduction (up to 100% in some cases) or as a cap on loss.

 Contributory fault (or contributory conduct)

-A reduction for contributory fault can affect the basic award and/or the compensatory award.
+A reduction in compensation for your contributory conduct can affect the basic award and/or the compensatory award.
 The reduction can be anything up to 100%.
-There is, however, an important distinction.

-An employee is required to mitigate their loss and explain and demonstrate to the tribunal what actions they have taken by way of mitigation.
-This includes looking for another job and applying for available state benefits.
-The employee cannot simply assume that an employer will be ordered to pay compensation for your full losses if you have not taken steps to mitigate your loss.
+You are required to mitigate your losses and explain and demonstrate to the tribunal what actions you have taken by way of mitigation.
+This includes your attempts to look for another job and applying for available state benefits.
+Your employer will not be ordered to pay compensation for your full losses if you have not taken steps to mitigate your loss.

 For further information about disciplinary/dismissal action or employment tribunals, please contact Lianne Payne, Head of Employment Law on 024 7623 1000